-- 39. Within 6 months of the date of this consent, the Applicant shall prepare, and subsequently implement, a Rehabilitation Management Plan for the site, which integrates rehabilitation works for both Stage 1 and Stage 2 areas, to the satisfaction of the Director-General: This plan must: - a) identify the disturbed area at the site (both Stage 1 and Stage 2); - b) describe in general the short, medium, and long term measures that would be implemented to rehabilitate the site: - describe in detail the measures that would be implemented over the next 5 years to rehabilitate the site; and - d) describe in detail how rehabilitation measures will be integrated with:
+- 39. Within 6 months of the date of this consent, the Applicant shall prepare, and subsequently implement, a Rehabilitation Management Plan for the site, which integrates rehabilitation works for both Stage 1 and Stage 2 areas, to the satisfaction of the Director-General: This plan must: - and Stage 2 areas, to the satisfaction of the Director-General.
+This plan mu - a) identify the disturbed area at the site (both Stage 1 and Stage 2); - b) describe in general the short, medium, and long term measures that would be implemented to rehabilitate the site; - c) describe in detail the measures that would be implemented over the next 5 years to rehabilitate the site; and - d) describe in detail how rehabilitation measures will be integrated with:

-- · erosion and sediment control works on site; - remnant vegetation and habitat enhancement and conservation works; and - visual screening works; - e) describe how the performance of these measures would be monitored over time. - 40.
-Within 5 years of providing the Rehabilitation Management Plan to the Director-General, and every 5 years thereafter, the Applicant shall review and update the plan to the satisfaction of the Director-General
+- erosion and sediment control works on site; - remnant vegetation and habitat enhancement and conservation works; and - visual screening works; - e) describe how the performance of these measures would be monitored over time. - 40.
+Within 5 years of providing the Rehabilitation Management Plan to the Director-General, and every 5 years thereafter, the Applicant shall review and update the plan to the satisfaction of the Director-General.